-East London is undoubtedly still the capital’s coolest area.
-From industrial architecture to hipster bars and restaurants, no trip to the capital is complete without a visit to Brick Lane or Columbia Road Flower Market.
-Of course, with gentrification come rising hotel prices, but you don’t need to spend a fortune to enjoy the area.
-Stay in style and save some money with our pick of the area’s best budget hotels.
+East London is undoubtedly still the capital’s coolest area, full of industrial architecture and hipster bars.
+Of course, cool credentials come with rising prices, but you don’t need to spend a fortune to enjoy it, with our pick of the borough’s best budget hotels.

-Other hotels in the area charge double the nightly rate of the Z Shoreditch, and yet a stay here doesn’t feel like a compromise.
-Sure, the rooms are relatively low-key, but each one has its own wet room and scores extra points for its comfy mattresses and pillows made from natural materials.
-The building itself is very grand – built in 1898, it used to be known as the Alexandra Trust Dining Rooms and was used to provide cheap meals for locals.
-The building has also been soundproofed to keep out the noise from the nearby Old Street roundabout.
+Z Shoreditch is half the price of many hotels in this neighbourhood, yet a stay here doesn’t feel like a compromise.
+Sure, the rooms are relatively low-key, but each has its own wet room and scores extra points for comfy mattresses and pillows made from natural materials.
+The building itself is very grand – built in 1898, the Alexandra Trust Dining Rooms provided cheap meals for locals.
+Today it’s been soundproofed to keep out the noise from nearby Old Street roundabout.

 Historic Whitechapel always feels like an exciting place to be, and you definitely get a sense of the area in the New Road Hotel.
-Converted from a former textile factory, it’s now owned by three brothers whose father had a job in the factory in the ’60s.
-As a result, original features – such as exposed brick walls, large windows and traditional signage – feature throughout.
-Rooms come in different sizes: the smaller ‘Warehouse’ rooms still have a huge bed but they are nestled in cosy booths.
-Dining options are a treat, too – the Chophouse, from celebrated chef Marco Pierre White, is as satisfying as you’d hope, while the cereal café (yes, really) appeals to the hipster contingent.
+This former textile factory, owned by three brothers whose father worked there in the 1960s, has plenty of original features such as exposed brick walls, large windows and traditional signage.
+Rooms come in different sizes: the smaller Warehouse rooms have a huge bed but they are nestled in cosy booths.
+Dining options are a treat, too – the Chophouse, from celebrated chef Marco Pierre White, is as satisfying as you’d hope, while the cereal cafe (yes, really) appeals to the hipster brigade.

 Conscious of your impact on the world?
 Good Hotel’s profits go right back into the business, which helps unemployed members of the local community with training and work.
-The hotel itself is unusual – it’s a floating shipping container-style creation with a light-up sign that stands out against the nearby concrete buildings.
-The interior decoration is minimalist, while the rooms are small but cosy with blankets and plush carpets.
+The hotel itself is unusual – it’s a floating shipping container-style creation with a light-up sign that stands out against the concrete of the nearby buildings.
+The interior decor is minimalist, while the rooms are small but cosy with blankets and plush carpets.

-In the busy metropolis that is London, one building can often be indistinguishable from the next.
-The M by Montcalm, however, is one that’s bound to catch the eye of passersby.
-The angular shape and mismatched windows are a sign of the modernity of the hotel’s interior.
-A focus on tech means there are tabletop iPads in reception, high-speed Wi-Fi throughout and in-room units to control everything from the temperature to the coloured mood lighting.
+In the busy metropolis, one building can often be indistinguishable from the next.
+The M by Montcalm, however, is one is bound to catch your eye.
+The angular shape and mismatched windows are in keeping with the modern interior.
+A focus on tech means tabletop iPads in reception, high-speed wifi throughout and in-room units to control everything from the temperature to coloured mood lighting.